-PATIENTS SEEKING THE BEST SCOLIOSIS & SPINE TREATMENT COME FROM Lewisville TX TO SEE OUR DOCTORS IN DALLAS & PLANO, TX
+PATIENTS SEEKING THE BEST SCOLIOSIS & SPINE TREATMENT COME FROM Lewisville TX TO SEE OUR DOCTORS IN DALLAS, Plano, & Frisco, TX

 Our specialty, Scoliosis Diagnosis, Treatment, and Care, helps a small portion of the 12 million people worldwide who suffer with spine pain.
 Although many people possess some degree of curvature of the spine, most experience little or no discomfort.

 Adult Scoliosis is a curve of the spine.
 In most patients, no surgery is needed; however, in patients who have an excessive curve and it compromises breathing or walking, surgery can help correct those complications.
 Adult Scoliosis can vary from a minor problem, where it just needs to be watched, to chronic pain and a severe deformity.

 More often than not, children with scoliosis can be treated with a brace, but in cases where patients experience an increase in curvature and are in pain, surgery may be needed.
 For reasons unknown, girls are more prone to scoliosis in adolescence than boys.

 Congenital scoliosis, a spinal deformity, caused by a birth defect, produces a sideways curvature of the spine.
 For example, the spine may rotate or twist, pulling the ribs along with it to form a curve, often causing a hump.

 Approximately 90 percent of scoliosis cases are idiopathic, making it the most common type.
 The term means that doctors can’t pinpoint the cause of the spinal curvature.

 Degenerative scoliosis describes a sideways curvature of the spine that results from the degeneration of the joints and discs in the spine.
 Also, this condition and the resulting problems of the spine usually occur gradually as a person ages.